-In the current implementation, individual features are identified as either maxima or minima in a two-dimensional time-varying field (see Feature Detection Basics).
+Individual features are identified as either maxima or minima in a 2D or 3D time-varying field (see Feature Detection Basics).
 An associated volume can then be determined using these features with a separate (or identical) time-varying 2D or 3D field and a threshold value (see Segmentation).
 The identified objects are linked into consistent trajectories representing the cloud over its lifecycle in the tracking step.
 Analysis and visualization methods provide a convenient way to use and display the tracking results.